 Data has the potential to transform your business.
-The key is to make sure the transformation is positive.
+The key is to focus on data quality and make sure the transformation is positive.

 With so much data available and different aspects of that data needed for different reasons – to aid key business decisions, regulatory compliance or simply to record customer details – it is essential that it is handled correctly.
 Failing to do this can turn the data you hold into a liability with the potential to cost you money and your reputation.